SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-For starters, drop Zakynthos and Corfu as they’re a long way out of the way from Athens and the Cyclades.
-You’re much better to focus on Santorini, Mykonos, Naxos, and Milos with only 10 to 12 days.
+I recommend dropping Zakynthos and Corfu as they’re a long ways from Athens and the Cyclades.
+I think you’re better to focus on Santorini, Mykonos, Naxos, and Milos with only 10 to 12 days.
 Try flying directly into Santorini from a large airport in western Europe, then ferry to Milos or Naxos (you won’t have time to do both), ferry to Mykonos, and ferry to Athens.
 From Athens, you’ll be able to fly to Croatia.

 Hi Dave, we have 9 nights for island hopping and will be leaving from Athens.
 Can you suggest a good itinerary ending with our last night in Santorini, as we will fly out from there.
 I have been to Santorini and Ios before and want to steer clear of Mykonos as we are more into the less touristy islands.
 Thinking of 2 nights per island.
 Thanks